bevacqua/grunt-ec2/README.markdown

 `"SSH_KEYS_FOLDER"`|The relative path to a folder where you want to use with tasks that create SSH key-pairs.
 It doesn't need to exist, `mkdir -p` will take care of that.
 This defaults to a folder inside this package, which is pretty lame if you want to look at the key-pairs yourself.
 Although you _shouldn't need to_, I've got you covered.
 `"PROJECT_ID"`|Just an identifier for your project, in case you're hosting multiple ones, for some stupid reason, in the same instance.
 Defaults to `ec2`.
 This is used when creating folders inside the instance.
 `"RSYNC_IGNORE"`|Relative path to an rsync exclusion patterns file.
 These are used to exclude files from being uploaded to the server during `rsync` on deploys.
 Defaults to ignoring `.git` and `node_modules`.
+`"RSYNC_INCLUDE"`|An array of file patterns to explicitly include during deploy.
+The `%NODE_ENV%` string will be replaced by the name tag.
+Useful for uploading environment configuration.
 `"NODE_SCRIPT"`|The path to your script.
 Defaults to `app.js`, as in `node app.js`.
 Relative to your `cwd`.
 `"NGINX_ENABLED"`|Whether to install and use `nginx`.
 If installed, the Node application **must** listen on port `NGINX_PROXY_PORT`.
 Keep in mind that since we're going to use `pm2` to spin up a cluster, a single port won't be an issue anyways.
 `"NGINX_PROXY_PORT"`|This is the port where `nginx` will proxy requests to, when it won't handle them by itself.
 This is the same port you'll want to use to listen with your Node application.